reduxjs/redux/docs/FAQ.md

 The current suggested best practice is to categorize your components as “presentational” or “container” components, and extract a connected container component wherever it makes sense:

 > Emphasizing “one container component at the top” in Redux examples was a mistake.
-Don’t take this as a maxim.
+Don't take this as a maxim.
 Try to keep your presentation components separate.
-Create container components by connecting them when it’s convenient.
-Whenever you feel like you’re duplicating code in parent components to provide data for same kinds of children, time to extract a container.
+Create container components by connecting them when it's convenient.
+Whenever you feel like you're duplicating code in parent components to provide data for same kinds of children, time to extract a container.
 Generally as soon as you feel a parent knows too much about “personal” data or actions of its children, time to extract a container.

 In general, try to find a balance between understandable data flow and areas of responsibility with your components.